mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 -   Set a minimum password string length.
 -   Set a maximum password string length.
--   Set a maximum password age before it requires renewing.
+-   Set a maximum password age before the password expires.
--   Set rules for reusing an old password: number of days or number of previous passwords before a user can reuse a password.
+-   Set rules for reusing an old password: the number of days or number of previous passwords before a user can reuse a password.
--   Set maximum number of failed log in attempts before a user is locked, and number of minutes the user remains locked.
+-   Set the maximum number of failed log in attempts before a user is locked, and the number of minutes the user remains locked.
 -   Define a custom list of special characters.
 -   Define rules for special character, upper/lower case character, and number inclusion in the password string.
 -   Use UDFs to manage an exception list for each feature so certain users can bypass the current restrictions.